the video & interactive library - everything at a glance

 Simple Ratios - A ratio is a way of comparing the relative magnitude of different quantities.

-Simplification of Ratios - Division by common factors reduces the numbers used in a ratio.
-The ratio 20 : 30 : 50 becomes 2 : 3 : 5 .
+Simplification of Ratios - Division by a common factor or factors reduces the size of numbers used in a ratio.

 examples: